marcpage/libernet/README.md

 malevolent | x -100

-### Domain Trust

-If there is no first-order, direct trust information about an identity and there is a domain context available, we check for domain trust.
-If the [address](#address-history) starts with a domain name, for example apple.com, check the domain for identities.
-An http request on the root of the domain for /libernet.trust file.
-The libernet.trust text file just contains a list of the [identity](#data-identity) of the [personal keys](#personal-key) that are trusted by the domain, with one identity per line.
-For [messages](#messages), if the [personal information](#personal-information) contains a domain, this will be used.

-Domain trust may be moved below second-order, indirect trust to handle websites that have objectionable content.

 ### Indirect Trust

-If the identity is not found in the first-order, direct trust list and not found in domain trust, we use indirect trust.
+If the identity is not found in the first-order, direct trust list we use indirect trust.
 We walk through all first level identities whose score is greater than zero and ask:
 * Is it in their trust list?
-* Add up the scores (some positive, some negative) from each second-order, trusted identity.
+* Average the scores (some positive, some negative) from each second-order, trusted identity and divide by the order of the list (2nd order divide by 2, 3rd order divide by 3, etc.).

 If no second-order, indirect trust can be established, we move on to third-order, then fourth-order, and so on.
 For the first level identities whose score is greater than zero but does not list the identity, walk through those looking for scores greater than zero that list the identity.
+Identities on higher-order trust levels are not searched in lower level trust searches.

 We go through each level until we find a level that contains the identity for which we are seeking trust information.
 If we don't find any trust information, we then look at the identity's trust list and see how much we agree with his trusted identities.